-- d.
+- c.
+Tenants shall control and limit noise and odor caused by pets.
+Complaints by other Tenants shall result in a Notice of Pet Violation, which must be resolved, or the pet must be removed from the property. - d.
 All pets shall be licensed in accordance with state and local requirements and shall wear appropriate identification at all times. - e.
 No pet may be left unattended in a Tenant's unit for extended periods of time. - f.
 All pets shall be restrained during unit inspections and when work is performed in the unit. - g.
 No Tenant may keep any pet on a temporary basis.
 "Pet-sitting" shall not be permitted and no visiting pets are allowed. - h.
 Pet burials are prohibited within the property.

-Exhibit H - Mitigating Circumstances
+Exhibit H - Mitigating Circumstances (NPLH and HUPU)

-Due to additional requirements provided in Exhibit B, special needs applications may be handled separately per local housing authority or the VASH or MSSP Program providers.
+Due to additional requirements provided in Exhibit B, special needs applications may be handled separately per the local housing authority or the No Place Like Home Program (NPLH) or High Utilizer Preference Unit (HUPU) providers pursuant to Housing First practices.
 Documentation of the existence of special needs may be included with the application.
 Applicants with problematic tenant or credit histories may request consideration based on disability status and/or issues relating to mitigating circumstances, therefore the above Resident Selection Criteria will be considered in conjunction with the following Mitigating Circumstances Policy.